 Most OpenSea visitors will visit the platform to look for something to buy, this experience is quite easygoing.

-If you want to buy an NFT on OpenSea, you can explore collections by type, filter by chains, prices, buying styles, and so on.
+If you want to buy an NFT on OpenSea, you can explore collections by type (PFPs, Art, Gaming, Membership, Music and Photography), filter by chains, prices, buying styles, etc.

-There you can browse and discover new NFTs or use the search bar to find something specific.
+There you can browse and discover new NFTs on rankings or use the search bar to find something specific.

 We will go through both methods so that you can decide what’s best for you.